AntoCuc/Publo/README.md

 Run Publo
 -----------

-Running Publo only required a Java JRE 1.8 or greater
+Running Publo only requires a Java JRE 1.8 or greater.

+You can download the version for your favourite operating system from the release tab.

+* On Windows -> double-click the executable.
+* On Mac -> Move the app to the Applications folder and run using finder
+* On Linux -> `java -jar publo.jar`

 Software Builds
 ---------------